alcf-lidar/alcf-lidar.github.io/_includes/index.md

 <img src="{{ "/img/osi_mit.png" | relative_url }}" height="100" style="float: left; margin-right: 16px" />

-ALCF is available under the terms of the MIT license, which allows free use, copying, modification and redistribution.
+The ALCF is available under the terms of the MIT license, which allows free use, copying, modification and redistribution.